fratrung/ICS_Cyber_Range/README.md

 ## Overview

-**ICS_Cyber_Range** is a cyber range designed to simulate and test a secure network infrastructure using public key cryptography.
+**ICS_Cyber_Range** is a cyber range designed to simulate and test a secure, decentralized infrastructure that utilizes post-quantum cryptography for robust security.
+It leverages did:iiot for decentralized authentication and key exchange, based on a self-sovereign identity model.
 The goal is to secure Modbus communication, a widely used protocol in industrial control systems (ICS).
 This project uses OpenPLC to simulate a Programmable Logic Controller (PLC) and provides a controlled environment to experiment with securing ICS protocols.

 ### What is a Cyber Range?